Carrooi/Node-EasyConfiguration/README.md

 only of your section merged with defaults argument (if any).
 Of course, there can be more complex code.

-EasyConfiguration class has got one other useful method and it is merge.
+EasyConfiguration class has got one other useful method and it is merge (using [tea-merge](https://npmjs.org/package/tea-merge)).

 ```
 var Configuration = require('easy-configuration');